15 Best Work From Home Jobs in 2023

 Besides administrative work such as scheduling appointments, managing email accounts, and making phone calls, virtual assistance services can also include content writing, graphic design, social media, and marketing services.

-As with many other work from home jobs, the employer doesn’t need to cover the basic costs of having an employee at the office, since the virtual assistant works offsite.
-No desk, no taxes, no software – a dream for the employer.
+As with many other work-from-home jobs, the employer doesn’t need to cover the basic costs of having an employee at the office since the virtual assistant works offsite.
+No desk, taxes, or software—a dream for the employer.

 There’s a lot of opportunities here.

-Again, my top choice for virtual assistant jobs goes to Flexjobs, as they’re the leading job search site bringing you the best remote, part-time, and flexible jobs available.
+My top choice for virtual assistant jobs is Flexjobs, the leading job search site that offers the best remote, part-time, and flexible jobs.
+Other websites include Upwork, Indeed, Remote.co, and Freelancer.

 12. Freelance Writer